-This specialist MSc Computer Systems Security course focuses on the technical aspects of computer systems security and systems administration, particularly penetration testing.
-It is accredited by the Tiger Scheme and will give you exemption from some of its professional examinations.
-You will be taught by an internationally recognised team from the University’s Information Security Research Group, and external speakers contribute to delivering the latest expertise and developments.
+You will be taught by an internationally recognised team from the department’s Cybersecurity Research Group, and external speakers contribute to delivering the latest expertise and developments.

 You will need to spend a significant amount of time working independently, reading and preparing for assessments.
 Assessment is primarily by coursework, varying from a research-style paper or essay to programming assignments.
 You will also work on a significant research project and a major project of your own choice, where strong independent thinking, critical analysis and project management skills will be important.

 Accredited by BCS, The Chartered Institute for IT for the purposes of partially meeting the academic requirement for registration as a Chartered IT Professional.

 We have a full range of high-specification computer labs and an ongoing investment programme to ensure that our facilities stay at the forefront of computing developments.